 The Daura Gallery as a Tool for Faculty and Students

 The Daura Gallery presents exhibitions featuring works from the collection and works on loan of the highest possible quality and broadest range consistent with the Gallery’s mission.
-Exhibitions and related educational programs are designed to interact with and support the academic experience of Lynchburg College students and to encourage the interdisciplinary affiliation of the visual arts with all other academic disciplines.
+Exhibitions and related educational programs are designed to interact with and support the academic experience of University of Lynchburg students and to encourage the interdisciplinary affiliation of the visual arts with all other academic disciplines.
 In scheduling exhibitions, consideration is given to the Gallery’s educational objectives, to teaching programs of the College, and to special interests within the College and the community.

 The subject matter and themes found in the art of all cultures and all ages often deal with explicit and/or abstracted ideas and images that some individuals may find to be difficult or offensive.
 Works of art selected for and/or included in exhibitions display significant artistic merit and academic integrity.
 Exhibitions and associated discussions are frequently quite forthright and challenging, as the content is expressive of diverse social, cultural, religious, and/or individual values.

 How to incorporate Daura Gallery exhibitions into your teaching:

 - Take an interactive tour of the exhibition with your class.

 - Require an unsupervised class visit to the Gallery and assign a reflection paper.

 - Encourage students to visit the Daura Gallery.